 2- Remember to print your ticket and take it with you!

 Personally I like having all my tickets printed before I leave my house/hostel/hotel and so I always opt for the “print at home” option when booking tickets.
-But with Greyhouhd remember that if you don’t print your ticket or forget to bring it with you, you will have to buy a while new ticket at the station!
+But with Greyhouhd remember that if you don’t print your ticket or forget to bring it with you, you will have to buy a whole new ticket at the station!

 3- Know where both your departure and arrival stations are